mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - No any card in degenerate list
 - No any Coin/Dice based effects
 - Can search or summon from deck
-- Main Deck has no Ritual/Pendulum
-- Preferably Light/Dark/Wind/Earth
 - Preferably has draw power support
 - Preferably can re-use cards in GY
-- Not an Xyz/Numbers centered archetype
+- Not a Pendulum/Xyz/Ritual focused
+- No Xyz card if have any Link cards
-- Extra Deck are Fusion/Synchro/Xyz/Link
+- Extra Deck are Fusion/Synchro/Link
+- No Pendulum/Number-Xyz/Ritual cards
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
 - Each decks can be one or more variations
 - Prioritize deck Consistency and Protection